Mujahideen of Saturday

 Mujahideen of Saturday (مجاهدین روز شنبه) is a term used by Ahmad Kasravi and Mehdi Malekzadeh in their books of History of the Iranian Constitutional Revolution.
-Originally, this term mention those politicians who weren't Constitutionalists in Persian Constitutional Revolution but when Mohammad Ali Shah deposed, Suddenly they changed their faction.
-Two examples that Kasravi and Malekzadeh used for this term was Qavam os-Saltaneh and Vossug ed Dowleh, two brother that in Constitutional Revolution were in Authoritarians faction but after triumph of Tehran, they became Constitutionalists and became prime ministers in Ahmad Shah reign.
+Originally, this term mentions those politicians who weren't Constitutionalists in Persian Constitutional Revolution but when Mohammad Ali Shah was deposed, suddenly they changed their faction.
+Two examples that Kasravi and Malekzadeh used for this term were Qavam os-Saltaneh and Vossug ed Dowleh, two brother that in Constitutional Revolution were in Authoritarians faction but after triumph of Tehran, they became Constitutionalists and became prime ministers in Ahmad Shah reign.

 Background

 On July 13, 1909, the Constitutionalist forces led by Mohammad Vali Khan Tonekaboni from Gilan, Najaf-Qoli Khan Bakhtiari and Sardar Asad Bakhtiari from Isfahan and Yeprem Khan from Qazvin marched towards Tehran.
 By pledging the royal jewels, Mohammad Ali Shah borrowed 50,000 tomans from a Russian loan bank and paid part of the soldiers' arrears.
 The military forces of both sides were ready for war, but Sa'd al-Dawla was trying to negotiate and resolve the issue peacefully.
 To this end, he asked Sardar Asad and Mohammad Vali Khan to send representatives to negotiate with him; However, the course of events was such that Sa'd al-Dawla's measures did not succeed and his colleagues resigned.
 The war broke out between the state Cossacks and the constitutionalist forces, and on the evening of July 15, the war ended in favor of the constitutionalists.
 The next day, Mohammad Ali Shah and his relatives took refuge in the Russian embassy and Sa'd al-Dawla in the British embassy.

 After five days of fighting; Finally, the constitutional forces were able to take full control of Tehran.
 Meanwhile, the leaders of these forces settled in the Baharestan mansion and took over the affairs of Tehran.
 After the siege of Mohammad Ali Shah in the Russian embassy; Representatives of Russia and the United Kingdom met with two constitutional leaders at the Baharestan Mansion.
 Eventually, after political talks, Mohammad Ali Shah was deposed and the new king (Ahmad Shah) ascended the throne and Ali Reza Khan Azod al-Molk became regent.

 The day the constitutionalists succeeded in Triumph of Tehran was Friday in Iran.
 The next day, Saturday, a number of prominent authoritarians took to the streets of Tehran, chanting Constitutionalists slogans and asking for a share.
 But people ridiculed them and called them "Mujahideen of Saturday".
 However, some of them, like Qavam os-Saltaneh, rose to various positions during the reign of Ahmad Shah.